cysouw/diathesis/text/c06_prepositions.md

 c.
 Ich träume.
 :::

 Second, there are prepositional antipassives in which a case-marked argument alternates with a prepositional phrase [@next a,b].
-Note that with antipassives this prepositional phrase cannot be reformulated with a *da+preposition, dass* phrase [@next c].
+Note that with antipassives this prepositional phrase cannot be reformulated with a *da(r)+preposition, dass* phrase [@next c].

 ::: ex
 a.
 Ich schieße den Bären.